 Apply a commercial grade disinfectant to get rid of and prevent odors to develop.
 White vinegar also is effective; or if the carpet is dry, sprinkle baking soda and fine ground coffee on the carpet.
 Vacuum up at a later date.
 Bear in mind at all times to wear gloves and a mask to protect your health.

-Once the water and wet carpet smell has removed, continue using your carpet with no odors or danger to your health.
+Once the water and wet carpet smell have removed, continue using your carpet with no odors or danger to your health.